 University of Hull

 GET INVOLVED.
-We now accept user-contributed images to the project.
-For more information about joining the British Methodist Buildings Community, contact the team at email@example.com
+We accept user-contributed images to this project.
+For more information about joining the British Methodist Buildings Community, contact the team at firstname.lastname@example.org

 Full user guide (coming soon)